-The Vesper is one of many delicious Martini recipes that evolved from the traditional version.
-And next to major winners like the Espresso Martini, it’s undoubtedly one of the more popular riffs.
-Read on if you want to learn how the drink got invented and what you need to make a delicious Vesper Martini.
+The refreshing cocktail is one of many delicious Martini recipes that evolved from the traditional version, and next to major winners like the Espresso Martini, it's undoubtedly one of the more popular riffs.

 History of the Vesper cocktail

-Some might have guessed by now, and to others, this might be the biggest surprise about it: Ian Fleming, the author who invented and wrote the James Bond novels, is the inventor of this famous Martini riff.
-And because the Vesper is a relatively recent creation and a very well-documented one, we also know the exact components: A mix of Gin, Vodka, and Kina Lillet.
+But back to the drink: because the Vesper is a relatively recent creation and well-documented thanks to its first appearance in a bestselling book, we know the components and exact measurements: A mix of Gin, Vodka, and Kina Lillet.
 Or as James Bond said it:

 - 3 oz Gordon's Gin